Writing about Caribbean Tings

 WRITING CARIBBEAN

-As a fashion stylist, I was commissioned by various magazines and blogs to add my voice to style stories and designer interviews, as well as lifestyle pieces.
+As a fashion stylist, she was commissioned by various magazines and blogs to add her voice to style stories and designer interviews, as well as lifestyle pieces.
 Bylines include Refinery29, Fashion Bomb Daily, Fashion Focus Magazine, and The Trinidad and Tobago Guardian newspaper.

-In 2017 I began my transition to NYC to further a thriving career in fashion, but instead unexpectedly put the brakes on it.
+In 2017 she began her transition to NYC to further a thriving career in fashion, but instead unexpectedly put the brakes on it.

-The move from Trinidad to New York deepened my curiosity about how Caribbean culture adapts as it moves beyond the region.
-Lately I write about our food and language and explore the implications of our "hybridity".
+The move from Trinidad to New York deepened her curiosity about how Caribbean culture adapts as it moves beyond the region.
+Lately she writes about the implications of our "hybridity".

 "We get our ears wrung in school for speaking in dialect.
 “Broken English” they call it.
 As though when this English broke it didn’t sprout a genius infusion of diverse cultures into a new living vernacular."